Testing the dark origin of neutrino masses with oscillation experiments

 The robustness of the conclusion derives from its insensitiveness to the detailed distribution of dark matter density fluctuations.
 In addition to the chi-squared distribution, Fig.~\ref{fig:fij} also shows $F_{ij}$ for the case where $\rho(\boldsymbol x)/\rho_\mathrm{NFW}(r)$ follows the Rayleigh distribution or varies periodically as $1-\cos(k_\theta \theta)$, where $\theta$ is the azimuthal angle of the Earth with respect to the Galactic center and $k_\theta$ is a constant satisfying $k_\theta\gg R/\lambda_\mathrm{dB}$.
 For comparison, we also include the result for constant $\rho(\boldsymbol x)$, which leads to constant neutrino masses during oscillation experiments.
 Despite the quantitative difference, in all three distributions the oscillatory behaviors in terms of $X_{ijDR}$, and thus the neutrino propagating distance $L$, is significantly suppressed.

 {\bf \emph{Tests with neutrino oscillation data.---}} We now explore the compatibility between the distorted oscillation probability, i.e., Eqs.~\eqref{osc_probability}, \eqref{fij_timeaverage}, and~\eqref{gij_timeaverage}, and neutrino oscillation data.
 We refer to the ``dark mass hypothesis'' as the model investigated here, in which the active neutrino acquires its small mass through interactions with the dark matter field.
 For short baseline reactor experiments such as RENO~\cite{RENO:2018dro}, Double Chooz~\cite{DoubleChooz:2019qbj} and Daya Bay~\cite{DayaBay:2022orm}, the electron survival probability is mainly determined by $|\Delta m_{32}^2|/|\Delta m_{31}^2|$ and the $\theta_{13}$ mixing angle.
 By performing a $\chi^2$ analysis using data from~\cite{RENO:2018dro,DayaBay:2022orm}, we reconstruct the parameters $\Delta m_{32}^2$, $\Delta m_{32D}^2$ and $\theta_{13}$, and find that the neutrino dark mass hypothesis provides a good fit.
 In order to make comparison between the vacuum and dark mass hypotheses we convert the differences in their respective $\chi^2_{\rm min}$ into a significance level~$\sigma$.
-We do this with a two-tailed p-value because we are interested in the two-sided significance.
+We do this with a two-sided p-value because we want to remain agnostic about which model provides a better fit to the data.
+Typically, when one compares a new model with the null hypothesis, one uses a one-sided p-value.
+Instead, here we treat the two models as similarly complex alternatives, using a two-sided test to detect any significant difference in fit.
 Since our datasets and number of free parameters are the same for each model, the degrees of freedom used in converting $\Delta\chi^2$ to $\sigma$ is simply the number of parameters fitted for.
 The best-fit results from Daya Bay favor the vacuum hypothesis by a statistical significance of only $1.7\sigma$, while the RENO data yield a preference for the dark mass hypothesis, although the significance is relatively modest at $\sim0.5\sigma$.